-[45] By invoking the arbitration clause in terms of the building contract, the parties entered into a separate arbitration agreement on 3 April 2009 (it will be recalled that the building contract had been concluded on 13 February 2006).
+[45] By invoking the arbitration clause in terms of the building contract, the parties entered into a separate arbitration agreement on 3 April 200936 (it will be recalled that the building contract had been concluded on 13 February 2006).
 This fell outside of the ambit of the building contract.
 My Colleague Jafta J does not draw this distinction.
 The arbitrator derives his powers not from the building contract (as Jafta J appears to suggest), but from the arbitration agreement.
-The arbitrator himself acknowledged this fact.
-It is noteworthy that at the time of the commencement of the arbitration agreement on 12 February 2010, Cool Ideas was still not registered as a home builder for the purposes of section 10 of the Housing Protection Act.
+The arbitrator himself acknowledged this fact.37 It is noteworthy that at the time of the commencement of the

-&lt;sup>36 Clause 14.1 of the building contract reads:
+36 Clause 14.1 of the building contract reads:

-&quot;Any dispute arising between the parties out of and during the currency of the contract or upon termination thereof may be referred to arbitration."
+[&]quot;Any dispute arising between the parties out of and during the currency of the contract or upon termination thereof may be referred to arbitration."